< Pelvic inlet and outlet >

 The anal canal is only as long as 3–4 cm.
 When index finger is inserted into the anal canal, it soon reaches the rectum.
 Therefore, this medical procedure is called digital rectal examination, not digital anal examination.
 The anal canal is habitually disregarded.

 The superior, middle, and inferior rectal veins have the same distribution as the arteries.
+Let us exclude the middle one to make it simple.
 Only blood above the pectinate line is drained into the superior rectal vein, and then to the inferior mesenteric vein, and the portal vein (Fig. 6-47).
-Blood below the pectinate line is drained into the inferior rectal vein (excluding the middle rectal vein), and then to the internal pudendal vein and the internal iliac vein; such pattern follows that of the arteries (Fig. 7-20).
+Blood below the pectinate line is drained into the inferior rectal vein, and then to the internal pudendal vein and the internal iliac vein; such pattern follows that of the arteries (Fig. 7-20).
 Above the pectinate line is called the portal circulation; below the pectinate line is the systemic circulation.
-The portal and systemic circulations anastomose in the anal canal; in normal state, the anastomosis is grossly undetectable.
+The portal and systemic circulations anastomose in the anal canal; in normal state, the anastomosis is undetectable with bare eyes.

 However, when the liver is pathologically hardened (e.g., liver cirrhosis), the blood pressure in the portal vein rises.
 It congests the venous blood in the anal canal above the pectinate line and activates the collateral circulation in the anastomosis between the portal and systemic circulations.
 Similar venous blood congestion happens in the esophagus, umbilicus, etc. where similar anastomosis pattern exists.